Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

 In order to run a job from the shell, you must submit a SLURM script that requests the workshop's *Partition*, *Account*, and *QOS*.

-Documentation for this app: [OnDemand Cluster App](https://ubccr.freshdesk.com/support/solutions/articles/13000072839-ondemand-cluster-app)
+Documentation for this app: [OnDemand Cluster Shell App](https://ubccr.freshdesk.com/support/solutions/articles/13000072839-ondemand-cluster-app)

 To start it, sign in to OnDemand, then select `Clusters -> Faculty Cluster Shell Access`.